-The Benami Transactions (Prohibition) Act, 1988 was amended by the Benami Transaction (Prohibition) Amendment Act, 2016, in which substantial provisions were added to the existing Act to provide extra ordinary powers to keep a limit on the Benami Transactions and impound the Properties which are Benami in nature.
+The Benami Transactions (Prohibition) Act, 1988 was amended by the Benami Transaction (Prohibition) Amendment Act, 2016, in which substantial provisions were added to the existing Act to provide powers to keep a limit on the Benami Transactions and impound the Properties which are Benami in nature.
 The act is also renamed as Prohibition of Benami Property Transactions Act, 1988 and came into force on 1st November 2016.
-Through the amended Act, the term Benami Transaction is expanded and provides the rigorous imprisonment for up to seven years along with the fine which may extend to 25 percent of the fair market value of the Benami Property.
+Through the amended Act, the term Benami Transaction is expanded and provides rigorous imprisonment for up to seven years along with the fine which may extend to 25 percent of the fair market value of the Benami Property.

 Under the 2016 Act, the term "Benami Property" under section 1(8) has been defined as under: